The California State Athletic Commission passed emergency regulations Friday with an eye to resuming combat events in the summer months.

 “We have two dedications.
 First, we’re fighting for all the people who have dealt with breast cancer.
 Olaya Hernandez, who’s the sister of my trainer Max Garcia, and Malena Garcia, a family friend of ours, fought breast cancer and survived, so we will be fighting for them and all women who have dealt with it one way or another.

 “About Sy, I read his story at lunch, and he’s a really tough kid who’s been through a lot.
 He’s nine years old, and he’s already going through chemo[therapy] every few weeks.
 For me, he’s a fighter, battling liver cancer, and having the courage to fight it.
+See this site for a good example.
 He’s fighting for his life every day.
 You don’t want anyone to go through what he’s doing, much less in childhood.
 I’ll definitely be fighting for them.”

 Ryan Maquiñana is the boxing correspondent at Comcast SportsNet Bay Area, a member of the Boxing Writers Association of America, and Ring Magazine’s Ratings Advisory Panel.
 E-mail him at firstname.lastname@example.org, check out his blog at www.maqdown.com or follow him on Twitter: @RMaq28.